You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 “Let’s feel our way through it” is not an uncommon approach in the coaching industry.

-Your intuition and feelings are important, but don’t want to just feel your way through a change that is going to have profound and lasting consequences on you and your family.
+Your intuition and feelings are important, but you don’t want to feel your way through a change that will have profound and lasting consequences on you and your family.
 You need a plan.

 Reinventing the Wheel

 Similar to The Tour of Feelings, some coaches start from scratch (or close to it) each time they start working with a new client.
-This may be marketed as “getting one-on-one time,” but it can be an indication that the coach is still in their own discovery process about what works and what doesn’t.
-Translation: they could be using you as a guinea pig to figure that out.
+This may be marketed as “getting one-on-one time,” but it can indicate that the coach is still discovering what works and what doesn’t.
+Translation: they could use you as a guinea pig to figure that out.

-It’s true that every service provider has to start somewhere, myself included, but that doesn’t mean that you want to be their learning curve.
-If you were choosing between hiring me circa 2011 and me now, I’d want you to go with me now!
+Every service provider has to start somewhere, myself included, but that doesn’t mean you want to be their learning curve.
+If you were choosing between hiring me circa 2011 and me now, I’d like you to go with me now.

 The Lightning Strike